BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2025-01-08-working-with-graph-databases-in-python.md

 ```

 The file we are going to parse is a Turtle file (.ttl), which is a format for storing
-graph databases.
-This files comes from the CGI Geoscience Vocabularies dataset, which you can find on GitHub
+triples.
+This files comes from the CGI Simple Lithology dataset, which you can find on GitHub
 [here](https://raw.githubusercontent.com/CGI-IUGS/cgi-vocabs/9dfe161affbe91de4c25622a9c2cfab5aa65c642/vocabularies/geosciml/simplelithology.ttl).

 Firstly, we have to create an empty graph using `rdflib`, and then use it to parse the given `ttl` file.